dessalines/essays/socialism_faq.md

   - [AOC pays homage to "Tibetan Uprising Day"](https://twitter.com/BenjaminNorton/status/1370755518122373121?s=20), a CIA-sponsored campaign to restore the brutal Tibetan theocracy and re-institute slavery.
 - [Voted for Trump's 2020 War budget, allocating $738 Billion to military spending (a 3% increase over the previous year).](http://www.idcommunism.com/2019/07/ocasio-cortez-aoc-votes-in-favor-of-trumps-war-budget.html)
 - [She supports Israel, and its genocide of Palestineans.](https://i.imgur.com/K6QsYZo.jpg)
+- After an anti-war activist posted a video of AOC waffling on a question about Palestine, [he's interrogated by California highway patrol who claimed he issued a death threat against AOC](https://thegrayzone.com/2021/04/09/anti-war-activist-police-aoc-video/).
+In reality, his tweet said: "her response was underwhelming to say the least."
+Its unknown whether AOC initiated the interrogation.
 - [Is against pardoning Julian Assange.](https://twitter.com/SameeraKhan/status/1359550389578854406?s=20)
 - [Goes along with democrats and Republicans in backing US puppet Juan Guaido over Maduro in Venezuela.](https://twitter.com/telesurenglish/status/1124924184629583872?s=19)
 - [After the December 2020 Elections in Venezuala, she defends Juan Guaido, and calls Maduro an "authoritarian" yet again.](https://twitter.com/SameeraKhan/status/1336139779281457153)